magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 Everything beyond that point is a Noise protocol message, which consists of a 4-byte big-endian length field, followed by the indicated number of bytes.
-This ises the `NNpsk0` pattern with the Leader as the first party ("-> psk, e" in the Noise spec), and the Follower as the second ("<- e, ee").
+This uses the `NNpsk0` pattern with the Leader as the first party ("-> psk, e" in the Noise spec), and the Follower as the second ("<- e, ee").
 The pre-shared-key is the "dilation key", which is statically derived from the master PAKE key using HKDF.
 Each L2 connection uses the same dilation key,